content-strategy-forum/csf-glossary/user-story.md

 figname: fig-user-story
 figalt: The user story model.
-figcaption: The user story model is typically a 3-clause sentence designed to pinpoint user type, to to complete, and need for completing said task.
+figcaption: The user story model is a 3-clause sentence that pinpoints user type, task, and the need the task fulfills.
 ---

 <h1 class="term-title">{{page.title}}</h1>